 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Microbiology students often pursue language study and other coursework through the following exchange programs:
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Microbiology students often pursue language study and other coursework through the following programs:

 - Adelaide, Australia